Bobas-Feet/World_Of_Games/README.md

 # World Of Games
 Python project for DevOps course

 In this project I will let the player choose between several short games, written in python, and allow for bi-lingual play (English/Hebrew).

+Choose one of the following games to test your skills:

 1. Memory Game - A sequence of numbers will appear for 1 second and you have to guess it back.